Jaycadox/pfa/README.md

 # Packed File Archive (.pfa)
-The Packed File Archive is a simple format for containing multiple files and/or directories inside of a single packed file, with fast random reads.
+The Packed File Archive is a simple format for containing multiple files and/or directories inside of a single packed file, with fast random reads and optional LZ4 compression.

 ## Specification
 The specification for Packed File Archive format can be found inside of [design_spec.md](design_spec.md)